dracz/perfboard/README.md

 4. **Iteration** - Based on the performance results, we may return to step 2 and tweak parameters, modify code, try something new, etc. Alternatively, we can return to step 1 to gather more labeled data and refine or scale up the testing.
 Once we are satisfied with the results over a diverse set of test cases, we begin to productize.

-## Setup
+## Implementation

-This project is implemented in Python2.7 and Javascript.
-One additional python package is required for datetime parsing and can be installed in debain/ubuntu with:
+The command line interface and scoring rules are implemented in [python]() 2.7.
+The visualizations made with javascript, [jQuery](http://jquery.com), and [d3.js](http://d3js.org). [iso8601.py](http://pypi.python.org/pypi/iso8601/) is used for date parsing and must be installed with, for example:

-    sudo apt-get install python-iso8601
+    pip install iso8601

 <a id="raw_data"></a>